Marquess Townshend: Present peer

-Charles George Townshend, 8th Marquess Townshend (born 26 September 1945), is the son of the 7th Marquess and his wife Elizabeth Pamela Audrey Luby.
-He was styled as Viscount Raynham from birth and was educated at Eton College.
+Thomas Charles Townshend, 9th Marquess Townshend (born 2 November 1977), is the son of the 8th Marquess and his first wife Hermione Ponsonby (d.
+1985).
+He was styled as Viscount Raynham from birth and was educated at Oundle School and the Royal Agricultural College, Cirencester.

-On 23 April 2010 he succeeded as Marquess Townshend (G.B., 1787), Viscount Townshend of Raynham (E., 1682), and Baron Townshend of Lynn Regis (E., 1682), and also became the 13th Townshend baronet, of Rainham, Norfolk (1617).
+On 20 November 2025, he succeeded as Marquess Townshend (G.B., 1787), Viscount Townshend of Raynham (E., 1682), and Baron Townshend of Lynn Regis (E., 1682), and also became the 14th Townshend baronet, of Rainham, Norfolk (1617).

-On 9 October 1975, he married firstly Hermione Ponsonby, daughter of Lt.-Commander Robert Martin Dominic Ponsonby RN and Dorothy Edith Jane Lane.
-In 1990 he married, secondly Alison Combs, daughter of Sir Willis Ide Combs.
-With his first wife he has two children:
+In 2011, he married Octavia Christina Legge, daughter of Christopher David Legge, and they have had two children: